-Rumple was the representative for Iowa’s 2nd congressional district and was a Republican.
+Rumple was the representative for Iowa’s 2nd congressional district as a Republican.
 He served from 1901 to 1903.

 From Dec 1901 to Jan 1903, Rumple missed 39 of 87 roll call votes, which is 44.8%.
 This is worse than the median of 31.7% among the lifetime records of representatives serving in Jan 1903.
 The chart below reports missed votes over time.

 |Dec 1901-Feb 1902||19||2||10.5%||19th|

 The information on this page is originally sourced from a variety of materials, including: